May 26, 2026

 The key issue is not whether a homestead can go into a trust.

-how the trust is structured and whether Florida homestead rules are preserved correctly.
+The real issue is: how the trust is structured and whether Florida homestead rules are preserved correctly.

 This guide explains the issue from first principles.